-Prior to the commencement of the Internet based program, the CPE program sponsor must communicate how the participants can earn full credit.
-For example, if polling questions are used for the attendance monitoring mechanism, then the participant must be informed of the number of polling questions posted per CPE credit and how many must be answered or if the questions must be answered correctly in order to earn full CPE credit for the program.
-For example: "Four polling questions will be posted per 50-minutes of content.
-You must respond to three out of the four polling questions in order to earn full CPE credit for the 50 minutes of content."
+Prior to the commencement of the group Internet based program, the CPE program sponsor must communicate how the participants can earn full credit, including the number of minutes of attendance required.
+Participants must be advised if the CPE program sponsor requires polling questions to be answered correctly in order to earn full CPE credit for the program.
+If polling questions are used for the attendance monitoring mechanism, the participant must be informed of the number of polling questions posted per CPE credit and how many must be answered in order to earn full credit for the program.